thesavant42/chainloot/README.md

 ## Goal
 Goal is to unify and simplify the architecture required to run the Robot

--- [x] Should Support hot swapping of different models hosted on LM Studio -- [] Should support a prompt catalog for hot swapping "roles", ai assistant vs. roleplaying character -- [] Should support character profiles, to change the chat participants -- [] should support TTS-WebUI API Integration
+- [x] Should support hot swapping of different models hosted on LM Studio
+- [ ] Should support a prompt catalog for hot swapping "roles", AI assistant vs. roleplaying character
+- [ ] Should support character profiles, to change the chat participants
+- [ ] Should support TTS-WebUI API Integration
--- [] Should support multi-modal functionality, for image recognition and tool usage.
+- [ ] Should support multi-modal functionality, for image recognition and tool usage.
-  -- [] Reasoning should be a checkbox toggle, disabled by default -- [] Should have widgets to adjust sampler settings for text response on the fly -- [] Should have widgets to adjust sampler settings for speech on the fly -- [] Should be able to select from available voices via a drop-down selector text-input -- [] Should Integrate Whisper-like ASR Automatic Speech Recognition
+    - [ ] Reasoning should be a checkbox toggle, disabled by default
+- [ ] Should have widgets to adjust sampler settings for text response on the fly
+- [ ] Should have widgets to adjust sampler settings for speech on the fly
+- [ ] Should be able to select from available voices via a drop-down selector text-input
+- [ ] Should Integrate Whisper-like ASR (Automatic Speech Recognition)

 ## Status
 Currently have a few models hard coded into app.py for some quick testing.
 The better way to do it would be to query http://192.168.1.98:1234/api/v0/models